-This lab will introduce using DrRacket and Beginning Student, using the Handin Server, and designing simple functions.
+This lab will introduce using DrRacket and Beginning Student, using the Handin Server, and defining simple functions.

 Start DrRacket.
 Make sure that the language level is set to "Beginning Student" (Note: if you change the language level, it will not take effect until you hit the "Run" button).

 Exercise 1: Experiment using DrRacket’s Interactions Window as a calculator.
 See what operations you can use to calculate.
-Make sure to try big numbers and fractions.
+Make sure to try fractions.

 syntax error, when you write something that DrRacket doesn’t recognize as a program